-- Overall, we rate The African Exponent left biased and Questionable based on poor sourcing, a failed fact check by an IFCN fact checker, publication of highly sensationalized stories and a lack of transparency regarding ownership.
+- Overall, we rate The African Exponent left-biased and Questionable based on poor sourcing, a failed fact check by an IFCN fact-checker, the publication of highly sensationalized stories, and a lack of transparency regarding ownership.

 Reasoning: Poor Sourcing, Sensationalism, Lack of Transparency, Failed Fact Check

-The African Exponent is a website that focuses primarily on African related news, but also covers a wide variety of topics including business, finance, markets, politics, culture, science and technology.
+The African Exponent website focuses primarily on African-related news but also covers various topics, including business, finance, markets, politics, culture, science, and technology.
 This website does not list an editor or ownership information.
 The Contact page indicates the site is based in Tanzania.

 Funded by / Ownership